 3. Binance (BUSD)

 Binance BUSD is a stablecoin that is pegged to the U.S. dollar.
 It is issued by Paxos Trust Company and is regulated by the New York State Department of Financial Services.
-The coin can be used to make payments, and store value, and is accepted by a wide variety of merchants and exchanges.
+BUSD can be held as a store value or to make payments and is accepted by various merchants and exchanges.

 4. DAI (DAI)